jrsmth/spring/content/23-restful-web-services/README.md

 ## Spring
 * By default, Spring uses Jackson under the covers to bind JSON to Java POJOs
 * To call an API from our application (typically in the service layer), we can leverage Spring's `RestTemplate` class
-    * In order to autowire/inject instances of `RestTemplate` into an `@Service` class, we need to define it as a bean in our configuration
+    * To inject instances of `RestTemplate` into a `@Service` class, we need to define it as a bean in our configuration
         * Example: [RestTemplateConfig.java](./exercises/spring-rest-client-examples/src/main/java/guru/springframework/springrestclientexamples/config/RestTemplateConfig.java)